 Want to be notified 45 minutes after sunset to take the dog out for a walk?
 Piece of cake.
 Need an alert the day before full and new moon to take rest for Ashtanga yoga?
 No problem.

 Alerts are generated on the iPhone and iPad and require no Internet connection / server.
-Users can enable one alert for free.
-An unlimited number of alerts can be defined with Sundial Premium.
+A 3-day trial of alerts is included.
+Sundial Premium one time in-app purchase unlocks unlimited alerts.

 Alerts are highly configurable.
 You can optionally configure: